Make this leftover Turkey Enchilada Casserole if you have too much leftover turkey after a holiday dinner.

 Using a store bought enchilada sauce

 You can use gluten free canned enchilada sauces like:

 If you’re using a store brand of red enchilada sauce, check the label to make sure it’s gluten free.

 I used corn tortillas instead of flour to keep this turkey enchilada casserole gluten free.

 I prefer the taste of corn tortillas over gluten free tortillas.
 They’re cheaper, too!

 If the tortillas tear when making your casserole, patch with an extra tortilla if you wish, but don’t worry about it.
 It doesn’t have to be perfect and the cheese and sauce will cover everything.

-Cheese: To keep my turkey enchilada casserole recipe on the more wholesome side, I kept the cheese to a minimum.
+Cheese: To keep this casserole recipe on the more wholesome side, I kept the cheese to a minimum.
 If you want, you can use half shredded cheese and half crumbled queso fresco.